ganeshutah/Jove/README.md

 * Regular expression parsing and automata inter-conversion
 * Derivate-based parsing
 * Pushdown automata
-* The construction of parsers using context-free productions
+* The construction of parsers using context-free productions, including a full lexer/parser for Jove's own markdown syntax
 * Studies of parsing: ambiguity, associativity, precedence
-* Turing machines
+* Turing machines (including one for the Collatz problem)

 Some of the Jupyter notebooks start with a Youtube video link describing the notebook's content and operation.
 This can serve